Shamilkv34/book/nostarch/chapter03.md

 `true` immediately after the condition inside curly brackets.
-Blocks of code associated with the conditions in `if` expressions are sometimes called *arms*, just like the arms in `match` expressions that we discussed in “Comparing the Guess to the Secret Number” on page XX.
+Blocks of code associated with the conditions in `if` expressions are sometimes called *arms*, just like the arms in `match` expressions that we discussed in “Comparing the Guess to the Secret Number” on page 23.

 Optionally, we can also include an `else` expression, which we chose to do here, to give the program an alternative block of code to execute should the